FIRST Tech Challenge UK - Our mission page - header image

 Automation, data, artificial intelligence and digital technology are driving change at an unprecedented rate.
 We’re not evolving how we educate young people at the same pace.
 As the STEM skills gap widens, we risk leaving young people unequipped to take on tomorrow’s challenges.

-At FIRST UK we bridge the classroom with the workplace – using robots, competitions and industry role models as a vehicle for change.
+At FIRST UK, we bridge the classroom with the workplace – using robots, competitions and industry role models as a vehicle for change.

-Discover our programmes
+Discover our programme

 £2bn